matrix-org/matrix-spec-proposals/drafts/push_csapi.rst

   $PREFIX/pushrules/<scope>/<kind>/<rule_id>

+The component parts are as follows:

+scope
+  Either 'global' or 'device/<instance_handle>' to specify global rules or device rules for the given instance_handle. kind
+  The kind of rule, ie. 'override', 'underride', 'sender', 'room', 'content' or 'default'. rule_id
+  The identifier for the rule.

 To add or change a rule, a client performs a PUT request to the appropriate URL.
 When adding rules of a type that has an ordering, the client can add parameters that define the priority of the rule: